scottwedge/coding-refresher/notes/well-grounded-rubyist/chapter-9.md

 </details>

-*what happends if the key looked up is not present in hash throug the alias method*
+*what happens if the key looked up is not present in hash through the alias method*
 <details>
 <summary>Answer</summary>